 TASH values and supports diversity in the classroom and the community.
 We recognize the fundamental legal right to and the reciprocal benefits of inclusive education for students with and without disabilities.
 True inclusive education is one that can be achieved in the general education classroom where students with disabilities are learning the general education curriculum alongside their same-age peers without disabilities.

 Education in general education classrooms involves more than simply physical presence; it includes access to the curriculum.
 Students with disabilities are entitled to be free from discrimination and to be provided equal opportunity to learn what all other students are expected to learn.
-These rights are ensured under the Fourteenth Amendment of the U.S. Constitution, federal civil rights law, including Section 504 of the Rehabilitation Act of 1973, the Individuals with Disabilities Education Act, and the Americans with Disabilities Act, their respective state constitutions, and state law.
+These rights are ensured under the Fourteenth Amendment of the U.S. Constitution; federal civil rights law, including Section 504 of the Rehabilitation Act of 1973; the Individuals with Disabilities Education Act; and the Americans with Disabilities Act and their respective state constitutions, and state law.

 TASH Inclusive Education Resolutions

 The SWIFT Center (a TASH partner program) is a national technical assistance center funded by the Office of Special Education Programs to implement a model for educating general and special education students together to improve schoolwide academic outcomes.

 The National Center on Inclusive Education, part of the University of New Hampshire’s Institute on Disability.

 Kids Together is staffed entirely by parent volunteers and includes information on the moral, civil, parental and legal right to inclusive education.

 The Office of Special Education and Rehabilitative Services oversees federal laws and regulations pertaining to students and adults with disabilities.